 - Training – Fellows meet regularly throughout their terms for training on topics ranging from project management to nonprofit finance, communication to interviewing skills, and more.
 Trainers include social sector leaders, consultants, career coaches, and others.

-- Host site placements – By serving full-time with a nonprofit organization (‘host site’), Fellows gain experience and apply their learning; at the same time, Fellows make a meaningful and lasting impact at their host site.
+- Host site placements – By serving full-time with a social impact organization (‘host site’), Fellows gain experience and apply their learning; at the same time, Fellows make a meaningful and lasting impact at their host site.

 - Mentorship – Through 1:1 relationships between Fellows and professionals who volunteer to serve as Mentors, Fellows gain individual support for their host site projects, their career planning, or other areas aligned with their individual goals.